AmyShackles/Course_and_Book_Notes/DevOps-DeploymentMiniSprintLecture.md

 **Man in the middle** means someone in the middle between the data that the server's sending to the customer gets the data, takes off the HTTPS certificate that came with it, puts its own on, and can change the data and do whatever it wants with it.

-WHen you use a central cert authority, not theoretically possible to take the HTTPS wrapper off the data because only the central authority knows how to do that and if anyone else does it, it'll show and it will no longer be valid.
+When you use a central cert authority, not theoretically possible to take the HTTPS wrapper off the data because only the central authority knows how to do that and if anyone else does it, it'll show and it will no longer be valid.

-#####Self-signed:
+##### Self-signed:
 Use for development, can't deploy with it.

-#####Verisign:
+##### Verisign:
 Can't use for development because your server that you want to host that's validated with Verisgn is the only one that Verisign will validate and if you try to do it locally, it will say you're not actually the server and it won't validate you at all.

-###ngrok
+### ngrok
 - Allows you to do devOps off your own machine.
 - Generally all of us are behind a firewall
     - If you tell somebody your private IP address, they can't get there, they can't go to your computer and read port 80 off your computer without complicated rigamorole.